Detachedfromexistence/Detachedfromexistence/README.md

 . i may be akward first or weird, sorry.

-. i not a talkative person.
+.
+Im not a talkative person.

 . im mostly offtab all the time, w2i.